7 vibrant autumn recipes - keep it seasonal

 Vegetarian but can be made vegan

 This healthy lunch or dinner dish offers a filling and nutritious punch of flavour.
-Here you'll find butternut squash, but this could be swapped for any type of autumn squash or pumpkin, all of which will give the dish a sweetness that balances the slightly bitter taste of kale and works well with the nuttiness of hazelnuts, sharpness of lemon, and fragrance of sage leaves and parsley.
+Here you'll find butternut squash - but this could be swapped for any type of autumn squash or pumpkin.
+This will give the dish a sweetness that balances the slightly bitter taste of kale, and enhances the nuttiness of hazelnuts, sharpness of lemon, and fragrance of sage leaves and parsley.

 Kale is another autumn superfood rich in nutrients like vitamins A, B, C, E and K, beta carotene, and selenium - another nutrient that helps ward off infections.